bisdn/upsf-sgrp-manager/README.md

-# upsf-shard-manager
+# upsf-sgrp-manager

-This repository contains a Python based application named **shard manager** for mapping shards to service gateway user planes within a BBF WT-474 compliant User Plane Selection Function (UPSF).
+This repository contains a Python based application named **subscriber group manager** for mapping subscribers groups to service gateway user planes within a BBF WT-474 compliant User Plane Selection Function (UPSF).

-Its main purpose is to subscribe and listen on events emitted by the UPSF via its gRPC streaming interface, and maps unassigned shards to one of the available service gateway user planes based on current load and capacity.
+Its main purpose is to subscribe and listen on events emitted by the UPSF via its gRPC streaming interface, and maps unassigned subscriber groups to one of the available service gateway user planes based on current load and capacity.

-In addition, shard manager may be used for creating subscriber group entities within the UPSF for testing purposes.
+In addition, subscriber group manager may be used for creating subscriber group entities within the UPSF for testing purposes.
 It runs a periodic background task that reads pre-defined subscriber groups from an associated policy file and if missing in the UPSF, creates those instances.

-See next table for a list of command line options supported by shard manager.
+See next table for a list of command line options supported by sgrp manager.
 An associated environment variable exists for each command line option: the CLI option takes precedence, though.

 | Option                  | Default value        | Environment variable  | Description                                                                 |